tc39/proposal-temporal/docs/plaindatetime.md

 For example, to round to increments of a half hour, use `smallestUnit: 'minute', roundingIncrement: 30`.

 The value given as `roundingIncrement` must divide evenly into the next highest unit after `smallestUnit`, and must not be equal to it.
-(For example, if `smallestUnit` is `'minutes'`, then the number of minutes given by `roundingIncrement` must divide evenly into 60 minutes, which is one hour.
+(For example, if `smallestUnit` is `'minute'`, then the number of minutes given by `roundingIncrement` must divide evenly into 60 minutes, which is one hour.
 The valid values in this case are 1 (default), 2, 3, 4, 5, 6, 10, 12, 15, 20, and 30.
 Instead of 60 minutes, use 1 hour.)